FRAME OF REFERENCE

 I change tack, unwilling to appear any more irrational.
 ‘Just look at her dress.
 You can tell she doesn’t work for her living. l bet she’s never had to get her hands dirty in her life.’

 ‘Aren’t we all?’
-I snap, regretting it instantly as his face folds closed.
+I snap, regretting it instantly as his face folds shut.
 ‘I’m so sorry, Andreas.
-I didn’t mean this to get personal.
-You can’t be sure she’s alone, though.
+I didn’t mean this to get personal but you can’t be sure she’s alone.
 She’s probably waiting for someone.’

 ‘Aren’t we all?’ he asks and grins at my discomfiture.
 ‘I’m sorry but I think you are a bit hard on her.
-It’s not her fault she is so beautiful and to me, she simply looks lonely.
+It’s not her fault she is so beautiful.
+To me, she simply looks lonely.
 Is she waiting perhaps for someone who never turns up?’

 ‘Because he’s with his wife,’ I say reflexively.

 ‘With that smug smile?
-She’s waiting here for him to tell his wife it’s over.
-Then he’ll come to her.’
+She’s waiting here for him to tell his wife it’s over and then he’ll come to her.’